mikegoatly/lifti/docs/indexing/indexing-objects.md

         BookId = 1,
         Title = "The Three Body Problem",
         Authors = new[] { "Liu Cixin" },
-        Synopsis = "The Three-Body Problem (Chinese: 三体; literally: 'Three-Body'; pinyin: sān tǐ) is a hard science fiction novel by the Chinese writer Liu Cixin.
-It is the first novel of the Remembrance of Earth's Past (Chinese: 地球往事) trilogy, but Chinese readers generally refer to the whole series by the title of this first novel.[1]
-The second and third novels in the trilogy are titled The Dark Forest and Death's End.
-The title of the first novel refers to the three-body problem in orbital mechanics."
+        Synopsis = "The Three-Body Problem (Chinese: 三体; literally: 'Three-Body'; pinyin: sān tǐ) is a hard science fiction novel..."
     },
     new Book
     {
         BookId = 2,
         Title = "Dragons of Autumn Twilight",
         Authors = new[] { "Margaret Weis", "Tracy Hickman" },
-        Synopsis = "Dragons of Autumn Twilight is a 1984 fantasy novel by American writers Margaret Weis and Tracy Hickman, based on a series of Dungeons & Dragons (D&D) game modules.[1]
-It was the first Dragonlance novel, and first in the Chronicles trilogy, which, along with the Dragonlance Legends trilogy, are generally regarded as the core novels of the Dragonlance world."
+        Synopsis = "Dragons of Autumn Twilight is a 1984 fantasy novel by American writers Margaret Weis and Tracy Hickman..."
     },
 }